Expedition: Bigfoot in Cherry Log, a roadside attraction in Georgia

 You might have been to Graceland, but North Georgia's Elvis Presley fan museum is something entirely unique.
 The Loudermilk Boarding House & Everything Elvis Museum is covered in 30,000 memorabilia items related to “The King.”
 The highlight of the collection is a wart that was removed from Presley’s wrist and later sold at auction and purchased by owner Joni Mabe.
 The historic home where the museum is located dates back to 1908 and holds an annual Elvis festival.

-Old Car City USA, White
+Old Car City USA in White

 Calling itself “the largest open-air classic car museum in the world,” Old Car City USA is a junkyard of sorts that started as a car dealership in 1931.
 Spend the day wandering through the acres of rusting vehicles, which take on a post-apocalyptic feel.
 There are countless photo ops, including the hand-written signs and the styrofoam cup art gallery.
 The attraction is located in Northwest Georgia and is open Wednesday to Saturday.